Healing histamine: cognitive hypnotherapy course

 Purchase this course today and you’ll receive an email directing you to the first week’s course materials and an invitation to join the Facebook group.
 Every seven days you’ll get a new email with that week’s link.

 Ready to open up a whole new healing mindset?
-Click here to be the first to know when the course launches.

 Here’s an interview with Hazel on how cognitive hypnotherapy works.